NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Charnel Creation.md

     desc: "  Any time a charnel creation would be affected by an effect with the electricity trait, it loses any [[Conditions/Slowed 1|Slowed]] condition it has and gains HP equal to half the damage the spell would have dealt.
 If the creation starts its turn in an area that deals electricity damage, it gains 2d4 HP."

   - name: "Electric Reflexes"
-    desc: "`pf2:r`  **Trigger** The creation would be affected by an effect with the electricity trait and a creature is in its reach\n**Effect** The creation lashes out and tries to grab a nearby creature.
+    desc: "`pf2:r`  **Trigger** The creation would be affected by an effect with the electricity trait and a creature is in its reach\n* * *\n\n**Effect** The creation lashes out and tries to grab a nearby creature.
 The creation attempts an Athletics check to [[Actions/Grapple|Grapple]] a creature within reach.
 The creature also takes 3d6 electricity damage on a success, or 6d6 electricity damage on a critical success."

 attacks:
   - name: ""